alerta/alerta-docs/gettingstarted/tutorial-2-housekeeping.rst

 .. _tutorial 2:

-Alert timeouts, heartbeats and House-keeping
+Alert timeouts, heartbeats and Housekeeping
 ============================================

-In this tutorial, you will learn how and why to set timeout values for alerts, how heartbeats can be used to verify system health and what house-keeping tasks need to be configured to support both of these features.
+In this tutorial, you will learn how and why to set timeout values for alerts, how heartbeats can be used to verify system health and what housekeeping tasks need to be configured to support both of these features.

 **Contents**